QRCS-CORP/CEX/docs/DRBG/CSG.md

 # An implementation of an cSHAKE Generator DRBG: CSG

+## Overview
+A DGBG based on a custom SHAKE (cSHAKE) XOF pseudo-random generaton function.
+This generator uses a customized SHAKE implementation along with an entropy provider to create a pseudo-random genertor with predictive resistance capabilities.
+All modes of SHAKE are supported, including SHAKE-128, SHAKE-256, and the experimental SHAKE-512 and SHAKE-1024 variants.

 ## Initialize
 The Initialize function can take up to 3 inputs; the generator Key which is the primary key, a Nonce value which acts as a customization string, and the distribution code (Info parameter) used as the Name parameter in cSHAKE.
 The initialization parameters determine the type of underlying generator which is invoked.
 If only a key is used, the generator invokes a SHAKE instance.